lino-framework/book/docs/admin/mirror.rst

 =====================

 To **mirror** a :term:`Lino site` means that you copy "everything" from one Lino site to another site.
 The other site might be either on the same server or on another server.
-If the other site runs a newer version of the application, this process will also do data migration.
+If the other site runs a newer version of the application, mirroring also includes :term:`data migration`.
+"Everything" means database content, uploaded files, local configuration files (but the details may vary).

-This document explains two scripts that are referred to in two other documents, :doc:`preview` and :doc:`move`.
+Mirroring is referred to in two other documents, :doc:`preview` and :doc:`move`.

 .. contents::
   :local: